hsdoubbing/Useless-Message-Board/README.md

 ## What the heck even is this?
 It's exactly as the description says.
 I made it for "fun" over the course of a couple of days, teaching myself ASP/VBS on the fly to get it done.
 It serves absolutely zero purpose except my own amusement.
-Partially, I just wanted an excuse to make something with an old PC and old software, and partially because I wanted to try something new.
+Partially, I just wanted an excuse to make something with an old PC and old software, and partially, I wanted to try something new.

 ## Why ASP?
 Because I hadn't used it before, and also because nobody else uses it anymore.
 I now understand why.